 Keep in mind that Descovy may cause IRIS only when used to treat HIV.
 People taking Descovy for HIV pre-exposure prophylaxis (PrEP) aren’t likely to develop IRIS, because they don’t have a weakened immune system caused by HIV.
 PrEP treatment refers to taking an HIV medication to decrease the risk of contracting the virus.

 What you can do

-While taking Descovy to treat HIV, watch for symptoms of IRS.
+While taking Descovy to treat HIV, watch for symptoms of IRIS.
 This side effect is most likely to occur when you first start treatment with Descovy.
 Symptoms vary depending on the condition that develops, such as:

 - infections, for example:

 Call your doctor right away if you notice any new symptoms when you start taking Descovy.